DeNederlandscheBank/nqm/README.md

     target_class; target_class; target_class; question; query; generator_query; id

+The target_class are treated to belong to one variable in the query(MG: not 100% sure about this yet).
 The target_class variables and Id are optional.
 In case no ID is given for a template, the line number will be taken as ID.

 The templates should be given in a .csv file with each line being a template.